jerry81/GHP/2025/sep.md

     - intel 28% more than nvidia
     - 156% more than AMD
 - tech
+  - biggest iceberg breaks
+    - twice size of greater london
+    - from antarctica
+  - sugar substitutes may accellerate aging
+  - new ai model: turn photo to explorable 3d world
   - brain-wide map of decision-making in mice tracked
     - 620K neurons
   - (AI): Hinton: AI will make a few people much richer and most people poorer